Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 ### Level 1: The Joy of Fishing

 Memories from somewhere beyond *somehow* gives you Proficiency with [Fishing Supplies](../../equipment/tools/other-tools.md#fishings-supplies) if you don't already have it.
 Moreover, when you don't have Fishing Supplies, you can spend 1 hour and 150 SP worth of material to create one.
-This can be done as part of a Short Rest.
+This can be done as part of a **:rest-short: Short Rest**.

 ### Level 3: Heaven's Maledict